Are you confused about which object storage provider to choose for your next project?

 Why Use Object Storage?

 As a blogger who manages a couple of image-heavy sites, I felt that storing all these assets on the same server as my website resides is not a great idea.
-These were the top reasons:
+These were the top reasons to try offloading:

 - Migrating web hosts was a pain.